This privacy notice explains what personal information we collect and how we use it.

 - All complaints are investigated fairly and in a timely manner;

-- Complaints are, wherever possible, resolved and that relationships are repaired;
+- Complaints are, wherever possible, resolved and these relationships are repaired;

 - We learn from complaints and feedback to help us to improve what we do.